CARR1ONC/OpnSense-ovpn-wazuh-loggin/README.md

    - Place the rules in `/var/ossec/etc/rules/`
    - Restart the Wazuh manager with: `systemctl restart wazuh-manager`

-3. Add in ossec.conf on your OpnSense new rows
+3. Add in ossec.conf on your OPNsense new rows

 ```
 <localfile>